ipsi/vtt-wod-book-parser/README.md

 # VTT World of Darkness Book Parser
-This is a desktop application for Windows, macOS and Linux which downloads certain books from [DriveThru RPG](https://www.drivethrurpg.com/index.php), extracts a subset of the text and images from the PDF, and converts that into a [Foundry VTT](https://foundryvtt.com) module.
+This is a desktop application for Windows, macOS and Linux which reads PDF files for supported White Wolf / Onxy Path books (see [Supported Books](#supported-books)), extracts a subset of the text and images from the PDF, and converts that subset into a [Foundry VTT](https://foundryvtt.com) module.

 ## Supported Books
-You **must** own the book on DriveThru RPG - using a local copy of the PDF is not supported.

 Currently only [Werewolf: the Apocalypse 20th Anniversary Edition](https://www.drivethrurpg.com/product/112871/Werewolf-The-Apocalypse-20th-Anniversary-Edition?term=Werewolf+the+apocalypse+20) is supported.

 ## Content Generated